-Esben Lunde Larsen is the Minister for the Environment and Food for the country of Denmark, a position he has held since February of 2016.
+Esben Lunde Larsen is the former Minister for the Environment and Food for the country of Denmark, a position he held from February 2016 to May 2018.
 Prior to this appointment, he also served as the Minister for Higher Education and Science, the Spokesman on topics such as Education Grants, Higher Education, and research, and a member of the European Affairs Committee and the Environment Committee.

 He first entered politics in 2006 as a member of the city council for the municipality of Ringkøbing-Skjern, and then became deputy mayor in 2009.
 He was elected to Parliament in 2011 for the Liberal Party in the Western Jutland greater constituency.

 He holds a Master of Theology from the University of Copenhagen and an Industrial PhD from the University of Copenhagen and Grundtvigsk Forum.